 Budget Lake Atitlan Hotels

-Cozy, comfortable and down to earth, Hotel Nuestro Sueño may not be the most glamorous or polished of hotels around Lake Atitlan, but that doesn’t mean it’s not worth your consideration.
-In fact, here you’ll find a relaxed and friendly atmosphere, with unrivalled views of the lake.
+Cozy, comfortable, and down to earth, Hotel Nuestro Sueño may not be the most glamorous or polished of hotels in Lake Atitlan, but that doesn’t mean it’s not worth your consideration.
+In fact, here you’ll find a relaxed and friendly atmosphere, with unrivaled views of the lake.

-Staff here are endlessly welcoming, and the food consists of delicious home cooked meals for that added authentic atmosphere.
+The staff here is endlessly welcoming, and the food consists of delicious home-cooked meals for that added authentic atmosphere.
 It’s a super charming place away from the more touristy parts of this Guatemala hotspot.

-Located in San Antonio Palopo, Hotel Nuestro Sueño features an indoor swimming pool, a gym, dining room, and gardens that run down to the shore of the lake.
-Rooms here are rustic but clean and comfortable, making for a warm place to make some memories.
+Located in San Antonio Palopo, the hotel has a sun terrace with unbeatable views of Lake Atitlan and property grounds covered in local flora.
+Rooms here are rustic but clean and comfortable, making for a warm place to make memories.

 Hospedaje El Viajero

 Location-wise, the hotel ticks a lot of boxes.
-You’ll find it in the vibrant town of Panajachel, near to both public transport links, shopping and places to eat and drink along the water’s edge; you won’t have to travel very far from Hospedaje El Viajero for practically anything you’ll need.
+You’ll find it in the vibrant town of Panajachel, near to public transport links, shopping, and places to eat and drink along the water’s edge; you won’t have to travel very far from Hospedaje El Viajero for practically anything you’ll need.

-Situated right on the beach in San Pedro La Laguna, Hotel Cabaña del Arco is an affordable yet surprisingly polished budget hotel to opt for in Lake Atitlan.
-The location just outside the town means it’s quiet and peaceful, but with all the conveniences of town just a short tuk-tuk ride away.
+Situated right on the beach in San Pedro La Laguna, Hotel Porto Bello is an affordable yet surprisingly polished budget hotel to opt for in Lake Atitlan.
+The location just outside the town means it’s quiet and peaceful, but with all the conveniences of town, just a short tuk-tuk ride away.

 Best Hostels in Lake Atitlan